|

 Assistant Counselors spend part of their day supporting the camp program (assisting in activity areas, helping in the camp store, etc); around 6-7 hours each day in food service including food preparation, serving, and cleanup; and part of their day participating in camp activities with the campers in their cabin (going to dances, talent shows, evening competitions, etc.).

 ACs sleep in cabins or lodges as a third staff member.
 ACs are invited to attend as much of the staff training week as they are available.
-They are also eligible to join in to the specialty training week for lifeguard, ropes, sailing, and other specialized trainings as well provided that they have relevant background in one of these areas.
+They are also eligible to join in to the area training week for lifeguard, ropes, sailing, and other specialized trainings as well provided that they have relevant background in one of these areas.

 Support Staff

 Support staff play a significant role in the camp program.
-Typically, support staff members sleep in cabins and assist the counselors in caring for the campers.
-The following support staff positions are offered: camp photographer, camp videographer, office assistant, medical assistant, maintenance, security personnel and housekeeping staff.
+Typically, support staff members sleep in cabins* and assist the counselors in caring for the campers.
+The following support staff positions are offered:

 Medical Administrator The Medical Administrator is responsible for all of the administration and logistics associated with camper and staff medical needs.
 This includes camper and staff health form records, tracking and analyzing health visits, restocking health center supplies, filing of required reports, training of medical assistants, coordinating licensed medical staff, and communicating with parents.
 The Medical Administrator is not required to live on site although housing can usually be provided.
 The Medical Administrator typically commits to serving multiple years in this role.